moj-analytical-services/user-guidance/source/documentation/data-engineering-tools-docs/airflow/instructions/dag-pipeline.md

 2. Create a new python file and give it an appropriate name.
 Name the file copy\_file\_s3.py if you are creating an example pipeline

-3. If you are creating an example pipeline, paste the DAG example as-is but replace the <<username>> on line 10
+3. If you are creating an example pipeline, paste the DAG example as-is but replace the "{username}" on line 10

 4. If you are creating your own pipeline modify the IMAGE\_TAG, REPO\_NAME, ROLE, owner, dag\_id, scheduling and env\_vars as appropriate.
 You can also add additional tasks if required but stick to one DAG per python file.

 ### Using a High-Memory Node (Optional)

-You have the option to use a high-memory node for workloads that process large data sets in memory.
+You have the option to use a high-memory node for workloads that process large data sets in memory (large datasets here typically meaning datasets larger than 2 GB).
 Please note that a high-memory node is expensive to run so only use after testing and failing with a standard node.
 Also note that high-memory nodes need to be provisioned which means pods will take longer to start.
 Finally we have restricted the number of high-memory nodes that can be provisioned so please schedule appropriately.

 Please see [use_high_memory_node.py](https://github.com/moj-analytical-services/airflow/blob/main/environments/dev/dags/examples/use_high_memory_node.py) for an example usage.